Miguel-Alessio/Tema-2-IOCLA/README.md

 **If you're working on a different system (WSL, native Linux), he advises you to also test your solution on the PCLP2 VM.**

 ---

+The unbeatable duo from homework 1 continues their adventure in topic 2, only this time you get to know each other better, and because you are friends, they reveal their real identities: Elisa and Eduard.
+The two tell you that they have been inseparable friends since the first day of college, from the first programming course where they sat next to each other.
+They share common passions and interests, including traveling, technology, and having fun with friends.

+After an academic year full of exams, assignments, and projects, they decided to celebrate their success with a memorable vacation through the great cities of Europe.
+Although they are excited about the adventure, they know that in each destination an assembly programming challenge awaits them — the subject that made them both suffer and fall in love with computers.

+In order to enjoy the landscapes and atmosphere of each place without worries, they need your help.
+So, from now on, throughout the journey, the two friends will become Elisa (Eli) and Eduard (Edi) for you, and you will be their traveling partner on this European adventure.

+Their first destination was Paris.

+As the plane slowly descended, Eli pressed her face against the window, fascinated by the glowing city lights, while Edi was already thinking ahead, planning routes and schedules.

+“First stop: the Eiffel Tower.
+Second stop: food,” Edi said with a confident smile.

+“Third stop: somehow solving the assembly challenge waiting for us,” Eli added, laughing.

+From that moment, you realized this trip would be anything but ordinary.

+The next morning, after enjoying fresh croissants and hot coffee at a small, cozy café, the three of you headed toward the Eiffel Tower.
+The streets were full of life — musicians playing on the sidewalks, artists painting, and tourists exploring every corner.

+Everything felt perfect… until Edi’s phone suddenly buzzed.

+He froze for a second.
+“I think it’s time.”

+Eli leaned closer as he opened the message.
+You read it together:

+“Welcome to Paris.
+Your challenge: decode the hidden message using bitwise operations.
+Only then will you unlock your next destination.”

+You couldn’t help but smile.
+“Of course it wouldn’t be that easy.”

+The three of you found a quiet place in a nearby park.
+Edi opened his laptop, Eli started writing ideas in her notebook, and you joined them, ready to help.
+At first, the sequence of numbers seemed completely random.

+“Maybe we should try XOR operations,” Eli suggested thoughtfully.

+“Or bit shifting,” you added.

+Time passed quickly, but step by step, the puzzle began to make sense.
+Working together, combining your ideas, you finally reached a solution.
+With a deep breath, Edi pressed “run.”

+For a moment, nothing happened.

+Then, a new message appeared on the screen:

+“Congratulations.
+Next destination: Rome.”

+Eli jumped up excitedly.
+“We did it!”

+Edi smiled, closing his laptop.
+“And this is just the beginning.”

+As the sun slowly set behind the Eiffel Tower, casting a warm golden light over the city, you realized that this journey was more than just a vacation.
+It was about challenges, teamwork, and friendship.

+And deep down, you knew one thing for sure:

+The adventure had only just begun.

+---
 ## Task 1 - Numbers (15p)
 <br>